Foristkirito/hpc_lab/README.md

 ## <a name="lab3"></a>Lab3: Solve large - scale linear equations in parallel
 `cpp`

 In this lab, you are ask to solve a linear equations.
 The equations are abstraction of three dimension features of the Earth about climate.
 The theory of problem solving is [here](http://www.netlib.org/templates/templates.pdf).
-Here uses the RGC algorithm and the preconditioner is ILU(0).
+Here uses the [GCR](https://en.wikipedia.org/wiki/Conjugate_residual_method) algorithm and the preconditioner is ILU(0).
 [More detail](https://github.com/Foristkirito/hpc_lab/tree/distributed/lab_3)

 ## <a name="lab4"></a>Lab4: K-means on Spark
 `Scala`